gitter-badger/josm-scripts/doc/user/easy_buildings.md

 ## Easy Orthogonal Building
 * The user needs to be in *Draw nodes (A)* mode.
 * Select three (four) nodes on building corners.
+* If three nodes used, another three nodes at multiple buildings corners can be selected.
 * Run shortcut.

 It has the following effect:
-* Orthogonal way is created and closed.
+* Orthogonal buildings are created with selected nodes positions.
-* Nodes are tagged as `building : yes`.
 * Next mode is *Draw nodes (A)*

 ## Easy Residential Area